CVE-2026-5804

 Executive summary

-A critical improper authentication vulnerability in the Motorola Factory Test component may allow unauthorized actors to bypass security controls and compromise device integrity.
+An improper authentication vulnerability in the Motorola Factory Test component could allow a local attacker to gain unauthorized access to critical device functions.

 Vulnerability